Employee Onboarding Process in 3 Easy StepsBlog / November 9, 2020 / with Lisa Debatin

 THE BOTTOM LINE

-Create a structure for new colleagues, communicate information on an ongoing basis, and provide a personal contact person both at HR and in the specialist department: If companies keep this close to heart, they create a good foundation for a smooth onboarding.
+Create a structure for new colleagues, communicate information on an ongoing basis, and provide a personal contact person both within HR and in the specific department: If companies keep this close to heart, they create a good foundation for smooth onboarding.
 Connected with this: An optimal work base of new people.
 And excellent chances of long-term employee loyalty to the company.

 Always stay in the know